andrey-p/playbooks-in-the-dark/README.md

 If all you want to do is add / tweak your favourite FitD system, you can just do:

 ```
-npm install && npm run dev
+npm install && npm run system-dev
 ```

-Saving will not work.
+Note: Any attempt at saving stuff will fail.

 ### More involved development